 When is the best time to visit Warsaw

 Poland is a great country to visit any time of year, but the spring and summer months offer the most pleasant weather.
 Warsaw, Poland’s capital city, sees average temperatures in the low 60s during May and June.
 July and August are even warmer, with average highs in the mid-70s.

 The fall months see temperatures drop back into the 50s and 60s, making it a great time to explore other parts of the country.
 Poland can be cold and snowy in the winter months, so if you’re looking for a warm getaway, consider travelling to Poland during its peak season.

 Planning a trip to Poland: Getting from Berlin to Warsaw is easy with our detailed guide

-Is 2 days in Warsaw enough?
+Is 2 days enough in Warsaw?